-Coverage for lactation counseling is provided when Medically Necessary as determined by the Qualified Practitioner.
+Coverage for lactation counseling is provided when Medically Necessary and performed by a Qualified Practitioner.
 Benefits include coverage in full for breast pump equipment and supplies when rented or purchased through our Network Medical Equipment Providers.

 4.2.4 Family Planning Services